Post-install configuration options

 configure-swarm.sh does not read any existing Swarm configuration; you must provide all of the configuration details each time you execute configure-swarm.sh:

-In the example above, the -P
+In the example above, the -P option is used to specify

 the custom port that Swarm should use.